opendaylight/infrautils/docs/specs/status-and-diagnostics.rst

 ^^^^^^^^^^^^^^^^^^^

-Whenever applications/CLI try to fetch the service status, diagstatus module will query the status through the respective OsgiService implementations exposed by each service,and an aggregated result is provided as response.
+Whenever applications/CLI try to fetch the service status, diagstatus module will query the status through the respective Service implementations exposed by each service,and an aggregated result is provided as response.

 Clustering considerations